aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/introduction/index.en.md

 By the end of this workshop, you'll have a fully functional GenAI platform running on EKS:

-- **Chat with real AI models** including Mistral 7b running on AWS Neuron and Claude 3.7 via Bedrock
+- **Chat with real AI models** including Qwen 3 8b running on AWS Neuron and Claude 3.7 via Bedrock
 - **Unified AI gateway** that routes requests across multiple model providers
 - **Complete observability** tracking every AI interaction, cost, and performance metric
 - **Intelligent applications** that use your platform to solve real business problems